skillrepos/ai-3in1/labs.md

 <br><br>

 6. The server should start and show the available tool categories.
 (Scroll back up to the start of the output.)
-You'll see it provides weather tools (from previous labs) plus the new classification, template, data, and validation tools.
+You'll see it provides weather tools (from previous labs) plus the new classification, template, data, and validation tools. **This will take awhile to load everything and startup.**

 ![Running the MCP server](./images/aiapps8.png?raw=true "Running the MCP server")